Current PHD candidates

 Ketil Størdal (MD, Prof.)

-Pediatrician by profession and currently working as a researcher at the Norwegian Public Health Institute.
-Ketil is the main supervisor for the PhD fellow Dr.Monica Thallinger.
+Pediatrician by profession and currently working as a professor at the University of Oslo and at Oslo University Hospital.
+Ketil was the main supervisor for the PhD fellows Dr.Monica Thallinger and Kari Holte, and is currently co-supervisor for Dr. Damas Kayera.

 Petter Andreas Steen (Prof.)